SichangHe/prev_DKU_signature_work/proposal/rationale.md

 A forum on the web enables users to discuss together about what they care about regardless of the physical distance between them.

-Forum on the web brings up all the major challenges web programming could:
+Forum on the web brings up all the major challenges web programming brings:

 - Persisting user states over unstable network.